Teradata/stacki-wiki/wiki/Installation/Backend-Install-Spreadsheet.md

 ### Re-Installation

-Getting a machine to have a) known good state, b) a refresh of the os, or c) a complete reinstall including data disks, you'll want to reinstall.
+Getting a machine to have a.) a known good state, b.) a refresh of the os, or c.) a complete reinstall including data disks, you'll want to reinstall.

 Stacki manages the PXE boot of all of backend nodes.
 When a node has been installed, Stacki tells the PXE request to boot from local disk.

-If you want to reinstall, use the stack command line to tell it what to do the next time the machine reboots.
+If you want to reinstall, use the stack command line to tell the node what to do the next time the machine reboots.

 We call "telling the node what to do on next reboot," "setting the boot action.""